Hexamid Solo Tent

-Originally tested by Joe on his 2009 CDT thru-hike, this ultralight six sided pyramid style shelter protected him all the way from Canada to Mexico; withstanding blizzards in the San Juans, the exposure of the Wind River Range, and the solitude of the New Mexican desert.
+Originally tested by Zpacks' founder, Joe Valesko, on his 2009 Continental Divide Trail thru-hike, this ultralight six sided pyramid style shelter protected him all the way from Canada to Mexico; withstanding blizzards in the San Juans, the exposure of the Wind River Range, and the solitude of the New Mexican desert.

-• Either of the storm doors can be opened or closed independently.
+• Either of the overlapping storm doors can be opened or closed independently.
 Leave both open on nice weather nights for a breeze and great views.
 Close the upwind door to block cold wind, or close both for 360° rain protection.
-The overlapping doors are closed with a custom made metal hook.

 • All Zpacks gear has a two year limited warranty against defects in materials or workmanship.
 Please see our return / warranty policy.